V-Drum Tips & Tricks Page

 The JBL EON "The Next Generation" Powered Speakers at:

-Or in Canada the Yorkville NX750P - Active Speaker
+Or in Canada the Yorkville NX - Active Speaker

 AC/DC Power, Spikes, Brown Outs and just plain Bad Hydro